Henry Plée

 Henry Plée (also named H.D.
-Plée, Henri Plée, Henry D. Plée, or Henry-Désiré Plée, 24 May 1923; Arras, Nord-Pas-de-Calais–19 August 2014; Paris) was a French martial artist who is considered as the 'father of European and French karate'.
-He was one of the rare 10th dan karate masters living outside Japan, and one of the few Westerners who held this rank.
-At the time of his death, Plée was also the oldest and highest karate ranking Westerner alive, with more than 60 years of fighting arts, including 50 in martial arts.
-He was a pioneer in introducing karate to France and Europe, and has taught most of today's highest ranking karate masters in Europe.
+Plée, Henri Plée, Henry D. Plée, or Henry-Désiré Plée, 24 May 1923; Arras, Nord-Pas-de-Calais–19 August 2014; Paris) was a French martial artist who is considered the "father of European and French karate".
+He was one of the rare 10th dan karate masters living outside Japan, and one of the few Westerners to hold this rank.
+At the time of his death, Plée was also the oldest and highest karate ranking Westerner alive, with more than 60 years in the fighting arts, including 50 in martial arts.
+He was a pioneer in introducing karate to France and Europe, and has taught many of Europe's highest ranking karate masters.

 Background

 Henry Plée was born in Arras, Nord-Pas-de-Calais, France on 24 May 1923.
 His studies were interrupted by World War II in 1940.

 An only son, Henry Plée started his sports career with gymnastics, weight lifting, French savate, English Boxing, Greco-Roman wrestling, Ju Jutsu, and fencing with his father Alcide Plée, who was a sword master since 1912.
 He diversified into judo in 1945 at the 'Judo Club de France', Mikonosuke Kawaishi's second club.
 He was the 96th French black belt and is now ranked 5th dan at judo.

-Physically, he demonstrated very powerful kicks and punches.
-So from 1946, he returned to French savate, also known as French kickboxing, at the club 'Banville' (the only remaining club at that time).
-He trained with famous fighters such as Rigal, Pierre Plasait, Cayron, and Pierre Baruzy.
-Despite the high training quality, he was still feeling the need to go stronger and deeper, and was still looking for something else.
+Henry Plée demonstrated powerful powerful kicks and punches.
+In 1946 he returned to French savate, at the Banville club, also known as French kickboxing, then the only remaining club of its kind.
+There he trained with fighters such as Rigal, Pierre Plasait, Cayron, and Pierre Baruzy, but he was still felt the need to pursue something deeper, and more demanding.

-He discovered aikido with Minoru Mochizuki, then karate from an article in Life magazine with Fukuda Rikutaro, his Judo Kodokan magazine's translator.
-Fukuda Rikutaro confided in him that he learnt karate in Tokyo with Gichin Funakoshi.
-This was the start of his karate career in 1953, with help from Donn Draeger in Japan.
+He discovered aikido through Minoru Mochizuki, and later learned of karate from an article in Life magazine.
+He was introduced to Rikutaro, the translator of his Judo Kodokan magazine, who told him that he had learned karate in Tokyo from Gichin Funakoshi.
+This marked the beginning of his karate career in 1953, with assistance from Donn Draeger in Japan.